-Another plant selection tip is to choose plants for landscaping that are non-invasive varieties.
+Another plant selection tip is to choose non-invasive varieties.
 I have learned this lesson the hard way!

 To avoid these issues, it’s much easier not to grow invasive plants to begin with.

-The last tip when picking plants for landscaping your garden is to buy perennials, shrubs and trees.
+The last tip when picking the best plants for your garden is to buy perennial flowers, shrubs and trees.

 Keeping all of these plant selection tips in mind will help you make better plant choices for landscaping your garden and keep it as low maintenance as possible.

 Other Gardening Ideas You Might Like

 - How To Create A Secret Garden In Your Backyard